kawaiiDango/pano-scrobbler/Readme.md

 - Add or remove personal tags
 - Mix and match themes, supports Material You
 - Broadcast Intents for automation apps like Tasker
-- Show scrobble sources beside each scrobble and directly search in the app you scrobbled from
+- Remember and see apps you scrobbled from and search directly in them
 - In-app update checker for devices without Play Store

 ### Building: